Regularity of the Siciak-Zaharjuta extremal function on compact K\"ahler manifolds: H older continuity of the extremal functions

 At this point we can conclude the H\"older continuity of $V$ on $X$ as in the argument in \cite{DDGHKZ}.
-Since our setting is quite different, we give all details for the reader convenience.
+Since our setting is quite different, we give all details for the reader's convenience.

 Let us fix a point $z\in X$, then minimum in the definition of $V_{\delta,b}(z)$ is realized for some $t_0 = t_0 (z)$.
 By \eqref{eq:modify} and \eqref{eq:bound2} we have